attackgoat/screen-13/examples/README.md

 ]);
 ```

-Additional command builder options include image tiling, sub-image, image strectching, and more.
+Additional command builder options include image tiling/atlasing, image strectching, and more.
 Of note are the numerous blending, matting, and masking write modes available using `WriteMode`.

 ### 3D Models